History BA (Hons) (with Foundation Year)

 Year One

-- Introduction to History: Explore Twentieth-Century Europe, including the First World War and its aftermath, the rise of fascism, the Spanish Civil War, the Second World War, the Cold War, post-war migration, hostile environments, and the revival of nationalism in the 1990s
+This module explores diverse topics, including the First World War and its aftermath, the rise of fascism, the Spanish Civil War, the Second World War and the Holocaust, Anticolonialism, Decolonisation, the Cold War, post-war migration, hostile environments, and the revival of nationalism in the 1990s.

-- Early Modern England c.1530–1651: Study major themes in English history, including the Tudors, Henry VIII and the Reformation, Elizabethan England, English expansion and colonialism in Ireland and North America, the early Stuarts, and the Civil War.
+In this module, students study major themes in English history, including the Tudors, Henry VIII and the Reformation, Elizabethan England, English expansion and colonialism in Ireland and North America, the early Stuarts, and the Civil War.
 You will also examine social, cultural, political, and religious history, covering topics such as popular culture, class, international diplomacy, religion, crime, gender, economy, and witchcraft.
-Field trips and lectures will give you hands-on experience of material culture
+Field trips and lectures will give you hands-on experience of material culture.

 Year Two